 \label{sec:changes_analogy_circul}

-When searching for analogues in the first level of analogy, such as on the geopotential heights in the 2Z method (Sect. \ref{sec:analog_method}), there were up to eight times as many candidates (even though not fully independent) with the MTW than before (Sect. \ref{sec:mtw}).
-Figure \ref{fig:changes_S1_analogs} shows the changes in the distributions, for target dates over the CP, of the analogy criterion (S1) for the $1^{st}$, $15^{th}$, and $30^{th}$ analogue rank, due to introduction of an MTW with a 12h, 6h, or 3h time step.
-The shape of the distributions of the conventional approach and the MTWs were found to be similar, but the values of the analogy criterion were gradually reduced (shifted to the left) with smaller time steps MTWs and were, therefore, better.
-The circulation analogy was here regularly improved with the doubling of the MTW time step.
-For analogues with higher ranks (e.g. $15^{th}$ or $30^{th}$), the difference between the two distributions was larger than for the first rank, which means that the improvement increased with the rank of the analogues.
+When searching for analogues in the first level of analogy, such as on the geopotential heights in the 2Z method (Sect. \ref{sec:analog_method}), up to eight times as many candidates were provided with the MTW than before even though they are not fully independent (Sect. \ref{sec:mtw}).
+Figure \ref{fig:changes_S1_analogs} shows the changes in the distributions, for target dates over the CP, of the analogy criterion (S1) for the $1^{st}$, $15^{th}$, and $30^{th}$ analogue rank owing due to the introduction of an MTW with a 12-h, 6-h, or 3-h time step.
+The shapes of the distributions of the conventional approach and the MTWs were found to be similar.
+However, the values of the analogy criterion were gradually reduced and were shifted to the left with smaller MTW time steps and were therefore better.
+The circulation analogy was regularly improved with the doubling of the MTW time step.
+For analogues with higher ranks (e.g. $15^{th}$ or $30^{th}$), the difference between the two distributions was larger than that for the first rank, which means that the improvement increased with the rank of the analogue.

-The improvements of the analogy with the rank of the analogues are summarized in Fig. \ref{fig:changes_S1}, which shows (top) quantiles of the S1 criterion for the conventional method and the MTWs at different time steps, and (bottom) quantiles of the relative reduction (meaning improvement) due to the MTWs.
-This confirms that this improvement is constantly increasing from the first to the last analogue (Fig. \ref{fig:changes_S1} bottom).
-It can be explained by the accumulation of better analogues in the selection, with new better situations pushing previous analogues to higher ranks.
-One can also see the regularity of the improvements brought by decreasing time steps.
-The introduction of the MTW allows finding better analogue situations in the first level of analogy, resulting in a selection of days with here a better similarity in the atmospheric circulation.
-This improvement is superior for MTWs with a smaller time step.
+The improvements of the analogy with the rank of the analogues are summarised in Fig. \ref{fig:changes_S1}, which shows the quantiles of the S1 criterion for the conventional method and the MTWs at different time steps (top) and those of the relative reduction indicating improvement owing to the MTWs (bottom).
+This confirms that the improvement constantly increased from the first to the last analogue (Fig. \ref{fig:changes_S1} bottom).
+This theory can be explained by the accumulation of better analogues in the selection, whereby the new, better situations push the previous analogues to higher ranks.
+The regularity of the improvements brought by decreasing time steps is also evident.
+The introduction of the MTW enables better analogue situations to be found in the first level of the analogy, resulting in the selection of days with better similarity in the atmospheric circulation.
+This improvement was superior for MTWs with a smaller time step.

-The impact of the MTW on the analogy criterion has been analysed per precipitation classes (for the target day) for a 6h-MTW and a 3h-MTW.
-The results are summarised in Fig. \ref{fig:changes_S1_precip_threshold} by the median reduction of S1 for the days with precipitation (organized into classes) between two thresholds.
-With the number of cases per class being reduced, the curves are not as smooth as in previous analyses.
-It is nevertheless clear that the improvements were larger for days with higher precipitation, for both the 6h-MTW and the 3h-MTW.
+The impact of the MTW on the analogy criterion has been analysed per precipitation class, or the target day, for 6-h and 3-h MTWs.
+The results are summarised in Fig. \ref{fig:changes_S1_precip_threshold} by the median reduction of S1 for the days with precipitation between two thresholds.
+With a reduction in the number of cases per class, the curves were not as smooth as those in the previous analyses.
+It is nevertheless clear that the improvements were larger for days with higher precipitation for both the 6-h and 3h MTW.